The Eighteen Arhats

 Most Chinese Buddhist temples include statues the arhats.
-Although many hundreds may sometimes be represented, a set of eighteen are found almost always.
-The list usually includes standard figures in a standard order, although there are occasional exceptions, where other figures are substituted for some of the "standard" eighteen.
+Although many hundreds may sometimes be represented, a set of eighteen can be found almost always.
+The list usually includes standard figures in a standard order, although there are occasional exceptions, in which other figures are substituted for some of the "standard" eighteen.

 Some of the 500 Luóhàn represented in the Monastery of Universal Tranquility

 (Pǔníng Sì 普宁寺) in Chéngdé, Héběi Province (河北承德普宁寺) (Source note 1, below.)

 Sixteen of the "standard" set are Indians, with names that often have different Sanskrit and Pali forms and more than one transliteration into Chinese.
 Although a statue may often be identified by an Indian name (transliterated into Chinese characters), all of them also have Chinese titles that most people find more comfortable.
 For example, most Chinese find it easier to call the first figure in the series "The Arhat Who Rides a Deer" (Qílù Luóhàn 骑鹿罗汉) rather than using the cumbersome Chinese transliteration of his Indian name, "Arhat Pindola-bharadvaja" (Bīndùluó-báluō-duòdū zūnzhě 宾度罗跋啰惰阇尊者).